loganhenson/laravel-elm/readme.md

         , onMount = \props -> setViewports NoOp props.viewports
         }
 ```
 - Make sure we are using the saved viewport positions on update
+- As well as saving the viewport positions on scroll
 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )
 update msg { props, state } =